TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

 .. note::

-   If you want your type to be subclassable from Python, and your type has the same :c:member:`~PyTypeObject.tp_basicsize` as its base type, you may have problems with multiple inheritance.
-A Python subclass of your type will have to list your type first in its :attr:`~class.__bases__`, or else it will not be able to call your type's :meth:`__new__` method without getting an error.
+   If you want your type to be subclassable kutoka Python, and your type has the same :c:member:`~PyTypeObject.tp_basicsize` as its base type, you may have problems with multiple inheritance.
+A Python subkundi of your type will have to list your type first in its :attr:`~class.__bases__`, or else it will not be able to call your type's :meth:`__new__` method without getting an error.
 You can avoid this problem by ensuring that your type has a larger value for :c:member:`~PyTypeObject.tp_basicsize` than its